-The term “gluten-free” may be used in the labelling, advertising and presentation of the product only if the gluten content does not exceed 20mg/kg in the foodstuff in the form in which it is sold to the end consumer.
+The term “gluten-free” may be used in the labeling, advertising, and presentation of the product only if the gluten content does not exceed 20mg/kg in the foodstuff in the form in which it is sold to the end consumer.

 Sugar And Sugar Substitutes

-Today, refined sugar, with excess calories and physical inactivity, is commonly associated with obesity which is a mayor challenge globally.
+Today, refined sugar, with excess calories and physical inactivity, is commonly associated with obesity which is a major challenge globally.

-Too much added sugar can cause insulin resistance, cardiovascular disease, fatty liver and many other health problems that cost national health system millions of dollars per year.
+Too much added sugar can cause insulin resistance, cardiovascular disease, fatty liver, and many other health problems that cost the national health system millions of dollars per year.

-But too much of these chemical compounds in many products of everyday use, from tooth paste to processed food, raise the questions of their safety, and are matter of public concern worldwide.
+But too much of these chemical compounds in many products of everyday use, from toothpaste to processed food, raise the questions of their safety and are a matter of public concern worldwide.

 Several early studies have linked the use of large amounts of Saccharin in experimental animals with bladder cancer, after which attempts to ban it on the American market started.